getsolus/solus-site.github.io/content/blog/2016-07-17-this-week-in-solus-install-32.md

 "TWIS"
 ]
 date =  "2016-07-17T19:17:00Z"
-title = "'This Week in Solus -- Install #32'"
+title = "This Week in Solus -- Install #32"
 url = "/2016/07/17/this-week-in-solus-install-32/"
 +++
 Welcome to the 32nd installation of This Week in Solus.